njts/blogoes/content/posts/About-This-Website-Content-and-Tech-Stack.md

 draft: false
 hidemeta: true
 comments: false
 description: "What is the purpose of this blog?
-What tech stack am I using for this website?"
+What tech stack do I use for this website?"
 # canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: true